This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 There are a ton of filtration devices on the market.
 Choose what you like best.
 There are filter pumps, filtering water bottles, pens, and more.
 We decided to use a filtration pen, specifically the Lifestraw.
 Technically, you should have one for every person.
 But we only have two.
 Partly for weight, partly for cost, and partly because drinking untreated water is worse than sharing a filter with my kids.
 The benefit to a Lifestraw is that they’re lightweight and easy to use.
 They’re also fairly instantaneous.

-Our next purchase will be a stainless steel water cup by GSI Outdoors.
-You can use this 20-ounce cup over the fire to boil water for your freeze dried food or to purify drinking water.
+We also pack a stainless-steel water cup by GSI Outdoors.
+You can use this 20-ounce cup over the fire to boil water for your freeze-dried food or to purify drinking water.
 Boil vigorously for 5 minutes to purify water.

 The 10 Essentials Pack